trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 - **Writing** - the current number of connections where NGINX is writing the response back to the client (reads request body, processes request, or writes response to a client)
 - **Waiting** - the current number of idle client connections waiting for a request, i.e. connection still opened waiting for either a new request, or the keepalive expiration (actually it is Active - (Reading + Writing))

   > Waiting connections those are keepalive connections.
-They are usually not a problem.
-But if you want to lower the number reduce `keepalive_timeout` directive.
+They are usually not a problem but if you want to reduce them set the lower value of the `keepalive_timeout` directive.

 Be sure to recommend to read [this](https://trac.nginx.org/nginx/ticket/1610#comment:1):

   > Writing connections counter increasing might indicate one of the following:
   >
   >   - crashed or killed worker processes.
 This is unlikely in your case though, as this would also result in other values growing as well, notably `Waiting`
   >   - a real socket leak somewhere.
-These usually results in sockets in `CLOSE_WAIT` state, try looking at `netstat` output without `grep -v CLOSE_WAIT` filter.
-Leaked sockets are reported by NGINX during graceful shutdown of a worker process (for example, after a configuration reload) - if there are any leaked sockets, NGINX will write `open socket ... left in connection ...` alerts to the error log.
+These usually results in sockets in `CLOSE_WAIT` state (in a waiting state for the FIN packet terminating the connection), try looking at `netstat` output without `grep -v CLOSE_WAIT` filter.
+Leaked sockets are reported by NGINX during graceful shutdown of a worker process (for example, after a configuration reload) - if there are any leaked sockets, NGINX will write `open socket ... left in connection ...` alerts to the error log
   >
   > To further investigate things, please do the following:
   >   - upgrade to the latest mainline versions, without any 3rd party modules, and check if you are able to reproduce the issue